killermann/Problematic-Activism/content/blog/introduction-to-problematic-activism-blog/index.md

 And you, of course, may reserve the right to peace tf out of here and never come back if you don't dig what I'm doing.

 But I hope you'll stick around.
-If so, I'll be writing another post for you on Wednesday.
+If so, I'll be writing another post for you on Thursday.

+## Start a Conversation

+If you read along, even if you just read this intro, I hope you'll use this blog as a starting place for a conversation with people in your real life (social distancing permitting, of course).

+Text a friend about something I shared here, call a colleague or classmate, post an open question on social media asking for input from social justice people in your life.

+Social justice dogma is spreading like a virus, but any conversations about it are stunted.
+One of the first essays I wrote for the _Problematic Activism_ book was about how [talking about social justice dogma is anti-viral](https://www.samk.blog/talking-about-social-justice-dogma-is-anti-viral/).
+I still believe this to be the case, in both senses of the phrase:

+It's hard to start a conversation about dogma, that's true.
+It's also true that as soon as you do, you take away some of its power.

+Conversation got us into this.
+It has the power to get us out.